Norwegian Cruise Line can require proof of Covid-19 vaccination in Florida, federal judge rules - KVIA

 “In Florida, your personal choice regarding vaccinations will be protected and no business or government entity will be able to deny you services based on your decision,” DeSantis said at the time.

-“We disagree with the judge’s legal reasoning and will be appealing to the Eleventh Circuit Court of Appeals,” the statement said.
-“A prohibition on vaccine passports does not even implicate, let alone violate, anyone’s speech rights, and it furthers the substantial, local interest of preventing discrimination among customers based on private health information.”

-The cruise line lawsuit alleged the law violated its First Amendment rights as well as the Commerce Clause.

-Representatives for the Florida surgeon general did not immediately respond to CNN requests for comment.
+Representatives for DeSantis and the Florida surgeon general did not immediately respond to CNN requests for comment.

 The lawsuit sets up a key showdown between state officials and business owners over the power of companies to mandate customers receive vaccines.